Heyan-Liu/HeyanLiu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a first year doctoral student from Northeast Normal University.My research interests include image restoration, image generation and utilizing diffusion models for underlying visual tasks.
+I'm a second year doctoral student from Northeast Normal University.My research interests include image restoration, image generation and utilizing diffusion models for underlying visual tasks.